GreyTeddy/google-code-sample/README.md

         -  if there is no other song in the queue
   -  Should work with PLAY <id>, STOP, PAUSE, CONTINUE
   - SHOW_CURRENT_PLAYLIST
+  - Edit `command_parser`
+    - Parse the commands
+    - Show the commands on help
-- [ ] Rating System
+- [x] Rating System
   - RATE_VIDEO <video_id> <rating>
   - rating can only be in a certain range (e.g. 1-5)
+  Implemented:
+    - Rate a video
+    - Get Average rating
+    - Show all videos by rating (descending)
 - [ ] UNDO command
+  - A stack could be used to enter all commands
+    - But due to time constraints only one UNDO can be done
 - [ ] Add real URL to video
-- [ ] How to optimise the search when there are multiple videos and tags
+- [x] How to optimise the search when there are multiple videos and tags Hashing is a way of optimising the search and in case of python dictionaries are the built in answer.
+In my implemenatations I have used an extension of dictionaries called `OrderedDict`, which are dictionaries which keep the order in which they add elements.
+Python have this feature since version 3.6, so `OrderedDict` are not needed for >=3.6
 ```

 GreyTeddy - Dennis (Dionysios Ntouka)